sengsgx/sengsgx/README.md

 #### Prepare SENG Server Certificate
 The SENG Server requires an RSA key pair for the DTLS tunnel connection.
-The public key file will be pinned by the SENG Runtime.
+The certificate will be pinned by the SENG Runtime and SENG SDK.

 10. generate RSA key pair for SENG Server:
     ```